+The verse previous to this one (Matthew 24:1) describes the context of the statement.
+Jesus' disciples came to him discussing the buildings.
 Jesus had been teaching within the temple, and as he was walking away, his disciples began talking about the buildings of the temple.
-The phrase "to call his attention to its buildings" obviously refers to some redeeming aspect of the temple buildings - their architecture, height or something of that nature.
+The phrase "to call his attention to its buildings" refers to some redeeming aspect of the temple buildings.

-To this Jesus describes the destruction of the buildings, saying not only will there not be one stone on top of another at some point in the future, but its very stones will dissolve, be destroyed or otherwise be demolished.
+To this Jesus describes the destruction of the buildings, saying not only will there not be one stone on top of another at some point in the future, but its very stones will crumble, and the building will be destroyed.

-In other words, the building and its stones are not permanent.
-They will eventually decompose and dissolve into the surrounding environment.
+In other words, the temple buildings and their stones are not permanent.
+They will eventually crumble.

 Is Jesus talking about a particular event that will tear down this particular temple, or the nature of buildings in general?